A hunter realises all he knows and loves depends on a dragon he sought to kill & himself

 "It's here; it must be, perhaps it has already killed whoever spoke too me and is now laying in wait for me," Leo thought, trying to keep calm.
 He could hear his heart pounding in his chest, he dismounted as he reached for his spears, untying them from the horse he cautiously moved forward.

 “Hello, are you there," he called out again with not much hope of an answer.

 "Not yet wait, I can see it, I can't see you though," Leo said.
-Brushing away snowflakes from his face heart still pounding, nervously he hefted one of his spears and dropped the other two as they were getting cumbersome the shaft ends trailing along the ground slowing him more, and restricting freedom of movement his breath steamed in the cold air.
+Brushing away snowflakes from his face, heart still pounding, nervously he hefted one of his spears, dropping the other two as they were getting cumbersome, the shaft ends trailing along the ground slowing him more, and restricting freedom of movement; his breath steamed in the cold air.
 He passed a small group of fir trees but still could see no one.

 "Damn it where are you," Leo said looking about anxiously.

 "I am here," said the voice, as a dragon appeared right in front of him close enough to touch..

 Terror gripped him, and he took several involuntary steps back, stumbling dropping his spear in the snow.
 The dragon remained in place watching as if he were some insect and it wondered whether to stomp on or snatch him up and eat him.
 Panicking he groped around for his spear while trying to keep one eye on the dragon.
 His hand felt the wooden shaft of the spear, and he grabbed it hefting it he aimed it at the dragon.
 The dragon still hadn't moved and merely looked at him curiously.